NetworkCommunication/ICVDCPNCE_LHX/README.md

 # ICVDCPNCE_LHX
-This code is used to do simulation experiments.
+This code is used to do simulation experiments for vehicle Dew computing architecture.
 # Requirements
 Python 3.5+
 # How to use